How to Start a Company in the USA

 In order to receive mail or, in some cases, to be able to open a bank account, you may need to have a physical U.S. address separate from your registered agent address.
 You can arrange for a “virtual office” or “mail forwarding” address in the same state where you incorporated your business or registered your LLC.

-When you create your company in the USA with Filenow, we include the first year of registered agent for free.
+When you create your company in the USA with Filenow, we include the first year of registered agent for free on all Premium plans.

 Get a Federal Employer Identification Number